Sean-Brix/Sean-Brix/README.md

 I'm always curious about how things work under the hood, and I love learning new tools, patterns, and best practices.
 Whether it's writing efficient APIs or creating pixel-perfect designs, I care about both code quality and user experience.

-When I'm not coding, you'll probably find me sketching ideas for new projects, watching dev talks, or hacking on something cool just for fun.
 <p><br /></p>

 ## Skills & Technologies 🛠️